 A ghost is an alleged disembodied spirit of a dead person.* Ghosts are often depicted as inhabiting haunted houses, especially houses where murders have occurred.
-Why some murder victims would stick around for eternity to haunt a place while others seem to evaporate is one of the great mysteries of the spirit world.
+Why some murder victims would stick around for eternity to haunt a place while others seem to evaporate has never been adequately explained..

 Many people report physical changes in haunted places, especially a feeling of a presence accompanied by temperature drop and hearing unaccountable sounds.
 They are not imagining things.
 Most hauntings occur in old buildings, which tend to be drafty.
 Scientists who have investigated haunted places account for both the temperature changes and the sounds by finding physical sources of the drafts, such as empty spaces behind walls or currents set in motion by low frequency sound waves (infrasound) produced by such mundane objects as extraction fans.
 (Elephants communicate over distances of several miles by infrasound, which can be felt but not heard by humans, and which can be measured by sound recorders.
 Infrasound waves can be felt and cause things to vibrate, which might make some people think there are ghosts present.
 They see something moving but don't see anything making it move.)
-Some think that electromagnetic fields are inducing the haunting experience.*
+Some think that electromagnetic fields are inducing the haunting experience.* According to ScienceNet.org:

 Some ghost experiences may be attributed to sleep paralysis.
-For example, the description given by Geoff Hutchison, a miner turned medium and lived to write a book about it, is typical of sleep paralysis.
+For example, the description given by Geoff Hutchison, a miner turned medium who wrote a book about his experience, is typical of sleep paralysis.
 He says he had his first paranormal experience while he was in the Army during the 1960s when he saw a figure: "It was just a man with a big black coat and a big wide-brimmed hat.
 He just stood there bent over me.
 I couldn't move my arms or legs and had to lie there."